replit/river/PROTOCOL.md

   message: string;
 }

+// This is sent when the server encounters an internal error
+// i.e. an invariant has been violated interface;

 type ProtocolError = UncaughtError | InvalidRequestError | CancelError;
 ```

 `ProtocolError`s, just like service-level errors, are wrapped with a `Result`, which is further wrapped with `TransportMessage` and MUST have a `StreamCancelBit` flag.
-Please note that these are separate from user-defined errors, which should be treated just like any output message.
+Please note that these are separate from user-defined errors, which should be treated just like any response message.

 There are 4 `Control` payloads: